Warren Buffet and Bill Gates, two of the world’s richest men, were both interviewed on separate occasions and asked the exact same question.

 7. Tao Te Ching by Lao Tzu

 The Tao Te Ching or “Book of the Way” Lao Tzu lays out a simple set of tenants for becoming the best version of yourself and leaving a positive impact on the world.
 Insightful, brief, and at times controversial, the Tao Te Ching is a powerful read that you can knock out in less than a few hours.
+It’s one of the best books on being a man and a powerful guide to living a simple and enlightened life.

 8. Meditations by Marcus Aurelius